 Development of the Stress Scale

-It was during this time of research and development where the stress scale was also isolated in the DASS.
-Lovibond and Lovibond46 complied a group of similar items from the research, items which did not help discriminate between anxiety and depression, into a single factor.
-This factor was called ‘stress’ as it held strong similarities with the symptoms of tension or stress, and included items such as ‘difficulty relaxing, nervous tension, irritability and agitation.’
+It was during this time of research and development that the stress scale was also isolated in the DASS.
+Lovibond and Lovibond46 compiled a group of similar items from the research, items which did not help discriminate between anxiety and depression, into a single factor.
+This factor was called ‘stress’ as it had strong similarities to the symptoms of tension or stress, and included items such as ‘difficulty relaxing, nervous tension, irritability and agitation.’
 Thus, where Clark and Watson47 saw stress as the generalised negative affect and other symptoms shared between depression and anxiety, stress within the DASS is conceived of as its own independent factor.

 Goal 3: High Psychometric Standards

-The emphasis put upon the development of the DASS on the use of empirical data contributed to its strong psychometric properties.
+The emphasis put upon the development of the DASS to use empirical data contributed to its strong psychometric properties.
 Further research supports this, with some outlined in the previous chapter.

 Overall, the DASS provides a reliable approach to assess depression, anxiety and stress, and provides insight into more specific symptomology that assists with treatment and intervention.
 Due to this we recommend this as an addition to coaching & clinical practice.
-To simplify application, Driven’s free DASS online test provides a detailed report that’s easy to access this useful psychometric.
+To simplify application, Driven’s free DASS online test provides a detailed report that makes it easy to access this useful psychometric.